jjuppe/jjuppe.github.io/_posts/2018-12-21-chatbot-with-dialogflow.md

 excerpt_separator: <!--more-->
 ---

 Recently, I got the chance at work to work on a project of my own choice for a day.
 We call these 24h Sprints and they are usually a great way to discover new technologies.
 And that's what I did with a colleague of mine.
-We wanted to build a chatbot with Dialogflow to help our internal company IT-support with a chatbot that could answer the most frequenty asked questions.
+We wanted to build a chatbot with Dialogflow to help our internal company IT-support with a chatbot that could answer frequenty asked questions.
 <!--more-->
 My colleage, Tobias, and I had noticed that many colleagues post into the Slack IT-Support channel asking similar questions.
 These questions were along the lines of: *If I make a call to Austria, how much does that cost?* / *How can I change my password when I am not connected to the company intranet?*